abdelaziz-mahdy/automated_attendance/README.md

    - **Track Attendance:** Detected faces are compared, tracked over time, and the recognized faces are displayed in the app.

 3. **Python Server Option:**
-   - If you prefer a simpler setup, you can run a dedicated Python server that acts as your Camera Provider.
-This server will serve JPEG images via the `/get_image` endpoint without the need to run the full user interface.
+   - **Lightweight Provider:** If you prefer not to run the full Camera Provider interface, you can run a dedicated Python server.
+This server serves JPEG images via the `/get_image` endpoint.
-   - This is ideal for lightweight deployments or if you wish to integrate the image provider into another system without the full Flutter-based UI.
+   - **Same Endpoint:** The Data Center interacts with the Python server exactly as it does with the full Camera Provider—no additional configuration is needed.

+---

 ## Diagram of the System